codeballet/dockerize-django-authentication/README.md

 ### Inside the `styles` directory

-There is a Dockerfile, specifying how to build the image and run the container that does the job of compiling the SASS files to CSS.
+There is a Dockerfile, specifying how to build the image and run the `styles` Docker service that does the job of compiling the SASS files to CSS.
 There is also a subdirectory called `testapp/`, which contains the `styles.scss` file and the compiled `styles.css` file.

-The `styles/testapp/` directory acts as a Docker bind-volume to make sure that the Docker `web` service gets the compiled `styles.css` file, as defined in the `docker-compose.yml` file.
+The `styles/testapp/` directory acts as a Docker bind-volume both to the Docker `styles` and the `web` services, to make sure that the Docker `web` service gets access to the compiled `styles.css` file, as defined in the `docker-compose.yml` file.

 ## How to run the application